ministryofjustice/hmpps-manage-users/README.md

 When running locally this service needs to use several other supporting services which need to be running and available at known locations.

-- Elite2API        port: 8080
+- prison-api        port: 8080
 - Oauth2 Server    port: 9090

-For simplicity, the easiest way to make these services available is to clone the elite2api repository and to run the docker compose file in the root directory to bring up local versions of all three.
+For simplicity, the easiest way to make these services available is to clone the prison-api repository and to run the docker compose file in the root directory to bring up local versions of all three.
 This starts the services at the above default ports on your machine.